Evaluation, Grading and Promotion of Students

 Fourth Year Research Elective for Credit: A student in good academic standing is encouraged to consider a research project within or outside BUSM.
 A student planning a research project for elective credit must submit all required paperwork at least six weeks prior to beginning the research project.

-8.23 Method of Evaluation and Recording of Grades: Grades for all courses, clerkships, rotations, and electives taken for credit by BUSM 3 and 4 students, including those taken in excess of degree requirements, will be recorded on the transcript and will be subject to BUSM promotions guidelines.
+8.23 Method of Evaluation and Recording of Grades: Grades for all courses, clerkships, rotations, and electives taken for credit by students in their 3rd and 4th curricular years, including those taken in excess of degree requirements, will be recorded on the transcript and will be subject to BUSM promotions guidelines.

 8.24 Standards and Requirements for Promotion: Notwithstanding the final grade assigned for a clinical clerkship or rotation, adverse comments in the performance narrative, or unsatisfactory ratings in any portion of a student’s final evaluation, may result in review of a student’s entire record of academic and professional performance by the SEPC, which will then take appropriate action.

-8.25 Remediation of a Fail grade: A student must remediate any Fail grade in a clinical clerkship, rotation, or elective, according to the requirements established by the clerkship, rotation or elective at a clerkship or rotation site within the BUSM system approved by the Clerkship or Rotation Director.
+8.25 Remediation of a Fail grade: A student must remediate any Fail grade, according to the requirements established by the clerkship, rotation or elective at a clerkship or rotation site within the BUSM system approved by the Clerkship or Rotation Director.

-- Remediation of a Fail grade in any clinical clerkship, rotation, or elective should not be allowed to compromise a student’s efforts in any other course or rotation being taken for academic credit.
+- Remediation of a Fail grade in any clinical clerkship, rotation, or elective is not allowed while a student is enrolled in any other course or rotation being taken for academic credit

 - No student will be allowed to repeat any clerkship, rotation, or elective more than once without SEPC approval